celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 ## Support

 If you have any questions or need assistance with these instructions, please contact cLabs or ask in the `#celo-gold-holders` channel on [Celo's Discord server](https://chat.celo.org).
-Remember that Discord is a public channel: never disclose recovery phrases (mnemonics), private keys, unsantized log output, or personal information.
+Remember that Discord is a public channel: never disclose recovery phrases (also known as backup keys, or mnemonics), private keys, unsantized log output, or personal information.

 Please refer to the [Ledger Troubleshooting](ledger.md#Troubleshooting) for issues using Ledgers with the Celo CLI.